 Frequently Asked Questions

-Pin is the strongest option for small businesses that need to find and reach candidates proactively.
+Pin is the strongest AI recruiting software for small businesses that need to find and reach candidates proactively.
 It searches 850M+ profiles and automates outreach across email, LinkedIn, and SMS with a 48% response rate.
 Pricing starts at $100/mo with a free tier, making it accessible for teams of any size.
 For teams that only need applicant tracking, Manatal ($15/user/mo) and Zoho Recruit (free plan) are solid alternatives.

-AI recruiting tools for small teams range from free to $299/mo.
+AI recruiting software for small teams ranges from free to $299/mo.
 Pin offers a free tier and paid plans from $100/mo.
 Manatal starts at $15/user/mo.
 JazzHR starts at $75/mo.
 Most ATS platforms cluster between $150-$300/mo.
 Enterprise tools (not on this list) start at $10,000+/yr.
 Small teams should avoid enterprise-only platforms - for how to calculate whether your tool investment pays off, see our guide on measuring recruiting ROI.

 Do I need an ATS or an AI sourcing tool?